Regular expression: History

-In the 1980s, the more complicated regexes arose in Perl, which originally derived from a regex library written by Henry Spencer (1986), who later wrote an implementation of Advanced Regular Expressions for Tcl.
+In the 1980s, the more complicated regexes arose in Perl, which originally derived from a regex library written by Henry Spencer (1986), who later wrote an implementation for Tcl called Advanced Regular Expressions.
 The Tcl library is a hybrid NFA/DFA implementation with improved performance characteristics.
 Software projects that have adopted Spencer's Tcl regular expression implementation include PostgreSQL.
 Perl later expanded on Spencer's original library to add many new features.
 Part of the effort in the design of Raku (formerly named Perl 6) is to improve Perl's regex integration, and to increase their scope and capabilities to allow the definition of parsing expression grammars.
 The result is a mini-language called Raku rules, which are used to define Raku grammar as well as provide a tool to programmers in the language.
 These rules maintain existing features of Perl 5.x regexes, but also allow BNF-style definition of a recursive descent parser via sub-rules.

 The use of regexes in structured information standards for document and database modeling started in the 1960s and expanded in the 1980s when industry standards like ISO SGML (precursored by ANSI "GCA 101-1983") consolidated.
 The kernel of the structure specification language standards consists of regexes.
 Its use is evident in the DTD element group syntax.
 Prior to the use of regular expressions, many search languages allowed simple wildcards, for example "*" to match any sequence of characters, and "?" to match a single character.
 Relics of this can be found today in the glob syntax for filenames, and in the SQL LIKE operator.

 Starting in 1997, Philip Hazel developed PCRE (Perl Compatible Regular Expressions), which attempts to closely mimic Perl's regex functionality and is used by many modern tools including PHP and Apache HTTP Server.

 Today, regexes are widely supported in programming languages, text processing programs (particularly lexers), advanced text editors, and some other programs.
 Regex support is part of the standard library of many programming languages, including Java and Python, and is built into the syntax of others, including Perl and ECMAScript.
-Implementations of regex functionality is often called a regex engine, and a number of libraries are available for reuse.
 In the late 2010s, several companies started to offer hardware, FPGA, GPU implementations of PCRE compatible regex engines that are faster compared to CPU implementations.